ChristophGmeiner/sbmd/readme.md

 ![](sbmd_dag02.png)

-Also this dag consists only of BashOperators calling the relevant Python scripts (see below).
+Also this dag consists only of BashOperators calling the relevant Python scripts (see below) and runs approx. for three hours.
+It is triggered once a week.
 In the long run, one could think about making individual operators for these purposes.

 I chose postgres here, since the data should be stored in a relational way.
 Since the data is currently not that big and proper indexed AWS Redshift or another MPP database is not necessary.
 Of course,m when the datra should be scaled - e.g. to all areas in Germany - postgres would not be sufficient anymore.
 Than maybe Appache Cassandra or a direct transfer to AWS redshift should be preferred.